swimmingly/yodrew.github.io/_pages/about/index.md

 Born 1971, Twin Falls, Idaho.
 For 21 years, I traveled America while searching for the cause of joy.
 I independently studied philosophy, health, and design, testing my findings by living outside, doing odd jobs, playing music, and building alternative shelter.

 In 2008, my quest culminated in _the darkness conjecture_, a concept of the restful use of darkness in support of the self​-healing psyche.
-I spent the years since proving the concept; designing and building darkrooms and supporting retreats in Guatemala, Sweden, Norway, and Spain; giving lectures and consulting for readers; and documenting my work at [andrewdurham.com](/).
+I spent the years since then proving the concept; designing and building darkrooms and supporting retreats in Guatemala, Sweden, Norway, and Spain; giving lectures and consulting for readers; and refining and documenting my work at [darkroomretreat.com](/).
+Now I am preparing to fully apply it in a 20-day retreat in order to heal from my own psychophysical illness.

 #### contact